Planning an International Relocation

 Determine Which Items You Will Bring

 When determining which items to bring, start by identifying the living situation in your host country.
 Will you be living in a permanent residence, or regularly moving from one place to the next?
 If living in a permanent residence, how much space will you have?
 Taking three suitcases probably isn’t feasible if you plan on jumping from one home to the next, or if you will be sharing a small apartment with others.
-In addition, most airlines will charge a fee for extra luggage, so be picky about what you bring with you.
+Also, most airlines will charge a fee for extra luggage, so be picky about what you bring with you.

 Store, Sell or Donate Everything Else

 After determining which items you will bring with you, the next step is to identify which of the remaining items you will keep in storage, and which you will give away.
-Try to sell old possessions on Craigslist, Amazon, or EBay, and donate the remaining items that don’t sell to a local thrift shop.
+Try to sell old possessions on Craigslist, Amazon, or eBay, and donate the remaining items that don’t sell to a local thrift shop.

 Turn Off All Utilities